agadiffe/WindowsMize/README.md

 ## 💙 Support
 If you find a bug, please open an issue.
+If you like the project, leave a ⭐ (top right) :)